 For what concerns the deferral period, pursuant to art.
 38-6 (1) (m) of the Luxembourg Banking Law, at least 40% (60% in case of a variable remuneration component of a particularly high amount) of the variable remuneration should be deferred over a period which is not less than four to five years.
-For what concerns GMRTs - at Legal Entity level members of the Management Body-it is applicable, at Local level, the same deferral scheme as per Group Material Risk Takers.
+For what concerns GMRTs - at Legal Entity level members of the Management Body - the same deferral scheme as per Group Material Risk Takers is applied.